Neel-H-Patel/Patel_CS5393-002_Project3/Answers.md

 2. How long did your code take for training and what is the time complexity of your training implementation (Big-Oh notation)?
 Remember that training includes reading the tweets, breaking it into words, counting, ...
 Explain why you get this complexity (e.g., what does `N` stand for and how do your data structures/algorithms affect the complexity).

-   > The training code took approximately 2 minutes to run.
+   > The training code took 0.742974s to run.
 The time complexity is O(N x L), where N is the number of
    > tweets and L is the average length of a tweet.
 Each tweet is processed individually, and tokenization operates
    > over its length.
 Updating word counts in std::unordered_map takes average constant time, so the overall complexity
    > depends on the total number of tweets and their lengths.

 3. How long did your code take for classification and what is the time complexity of your classification implementation (Big-Oh notation)?
 Explain why.

-   > Classification took about 1 minute.
+   > Classification took about 0.399647s.
 The time complexity is O(M x L'), where M is the number of tweets to classify
    > and L' is the average tweet length.
 Each tweet undergoes preprocessing and scoring, with word lookups in hash maps
    > taking constant time.
 Therefore, the complexity scales linearly with the number of tweets and their lengths.